loganis/spm-lqs/README.md

 * Update channel names in `query` and `query2` definitions
 * Load or Jack-in
 * Results are saved to `out` directory
+* Examine source code and update it to your needs

 ## License